trexminer/T-Rex/README.md

         --low-load                 Low load mode (default: 0).
 1 - enabled, 0 - disabled.
                                    Reduces the load on the GPUs if possible.
-Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --kernel                   [Ethash] Choose CUDA kernel (default: 0).
+Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --lhr-tune                 [Ethash] LHR tuning value that controls the maximum hashrate the miner tries to achieve for LHR cards (default: 0).
+Range from 0 to 8.
+                                   0 - disabled (use for non-LHR cards) 1 - lowest hashrate, low chance of LHR lock 4 - recommended value for most LHR cards 8 - highest hashrate, high chance of LHR lock Can be set for each GPU separately, e.g.
+                                   "lhr-tune": "0,0,4,0" - this will set LHR tuning value to 4 for the third GPU.
+        --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.
                                    Can be set to a comma separated list to apply different values to different cards.